antonhornquist/Grrr-sc/README.md

 # Grrr-sc

-Grid controller UI widget library for SuperCollider
+Grid controller UI library for SuperCollider

 ## Description

 High level UI abstractions for grid based controllers.
 Simplifies interaction with for instance Monome devices.

+Note: So far code readability has been favored over optimizations.

 ## Examples